puppetlabs/puppet-docs/source/puppet/4.0/reference/install_windows.markdown

     msiexec /qn /x puppet-agent-1.0.0-x64.msi
     msiexec /qn /x <PRODUCT CODE>

-Uninstalling will remove Puppet's program directory, the puppet agent service, and all related registry keys.
+Uninstalling will remove Puppet's program directory, the Puppet agent service, and all related registry keys.
 It will leave the [confdir][] and [vardir][] intact, including any SSL keys.
 To completely remove Puppet from the system, the confdir and vardir can be manually deleted.